bonitasoft/bonita-doc/md/execution-sequence-states-and-transactions.md

 This page describes the sequence of actions performed when a process instance is created and when a step is performed by a user.

-It shows the interactions between the Bonita BPM Portal and Bonita BPM Engine.
+It shows the interactions between the Bonita Portal and Bonita Engine.

 In the sequences described in this page, some of the actions apply only to **Teamwork**, **Efficiency**, or **Performance** editions, and are marked SP only.